spacetelescope/jdaviz/docs/imviz/plugins.rst

 ============

-This plugin allows you to select an existing subset to modify, or to select "Create new" to create a new subset by selecting and using the region selector in the spectrum viewer toolbar.
+This plugin allows you to select an existing subset to modify, or to select :guilabel:`Create new` to create a new subset by selecting and using the region selector in the spectrum viewer toolbar.
 You can also choose the operation that will be applied by the selector tool.
 Note that these are synched with the subset tools in the app-level toolbar.
 It does not show static regions loaded